zikula/core/INSTALL-1.4.md

 problems when upgrading the system in the future and therefore these *hacks* are not recommended.
 Zikula has a flexible extensions system and configuration override system to allow customization and we recommend you consult the developer documentation about this.
-If you feel like your hack is useful / a bug fix / a nice feature, Please open an issue/pull-request at the GitHub Core Repository.
+If you feel like your hack is useful / a bug fix / a nice feature, please open an issue/pull-request at the GitHub Core Repository.
 We're glad to merge any improvements of the core